 - General Data Protection Regulations: Formulated by the European Union, it is respected by the manufacturers of IoT devices and networks.

-Now that we know all about security and privacy at IOT, it is crucial to remember that Chakray has the WSO2 solution, which will make it very easy to achieve and guarantee IoT security for users and companies.
+Now that we know all about IoT security and privacy, it is essential to remember that at Chakray we are experts and we will help you make it very easy to achieve and ensure IoT security for users and companies.
 Contact our advisors and get to work on this matter!